Topics Map > Printing

 - When logging in use your CAE username prefaced by ENGR\ (ex: ENGR\username ).
 Enter your CAE password and select OK.
 Note: You will need to check the box next to "Remember my credentials" for this to work after reboot (otherwise you will have to through steps 1-3 every time you want to print).
 If this is on a shared computer or one that you do not have strong passwords on, it is not recommended

 - When presented with the list of CAE printers, right-click on the printer you desire and select Connect.
+It may take a few moments or a few minutes to install print drivers.

 - Select System Preferences from the dock.